Revision Date August 16, 2018

 Sub-Processor means a person or entity, including a Service Provider, who will act as a Processor and who is selected by us either to assist us in fulfilling our obligations under a Services Agreement or this Addendum 1, including cloud storage providers, or to provide certain services on our behalf, such as support services or call center service providers.

-System Resources means any hardware, software, cloud resources and other components, including Data Facilities, used by us or our Service Providers to provide Aeris Services to you or used by you in connection with your use of the Aeris Services or for any component of your Application.
+System Resources means any hardware, software, cloud resources and other components, including Data Facilities, used by us or our Service Providers to provide Aeris Services to you or used by you in connection with your use of the Aeris Services or for any component of a Customer Application.

-Territory means a legal jurisdiction in which we will provide Aeris Services to you or in which you will provide Your Services to your End Users.
+Territory means a legal jurisdiction in which we will provide Aeris Services to you or in which you will provide Customer Services to your End Users.